enthought/mayavi/docs/source/mayavi/installation.rst

       // APIs weak linked.
 Set to empty string for default value.
       CMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.6

-      //Build shared libraries with rpath.
-This makes it easy to run
-      // executables from the build tree when using shared libraries,
-      // but removes install support.
-      VTK_USE_RPATH:BOOL=ON

       //Wrap VTK classes into the Python language.
       VTK_WRAP_PYTHON:BOOL=ON